 Preparing for your audit

-Before your audit, be sure to have your records ready in advance and make sure they are accurate.
+Before your annual audit, be sure to have your records ready in advance and make sure they are accurate.
 Records you should have prepared include:

 - Payroll register or journal for the dates your policy is in effect